BrightspaceUI/core/components/list/README.md

 ## Future Enhancements

 - Paging: integration with "load more", "scroll" and "numeric" paging mechanisms
-- Header with support for search, selected count, select-all

 Looking for an enhancement not listed here?
 Create a GitHub issue!